Technica-Corporation/TF-Movidius-Finetune/README.md

 + We've validated that the graph structure is the same as some of the Mobilenet examples provided in the NCAppZoo using the [MVNCProfile](https://github.com/movidius/ncsdk/blob/master/docs/tools/profile.md) tool
 + Our suspicion is that it's something with the weights that the parser isn't translating 1-to-1.
 + We've also looked into ensuring the preprocessing is similar from train/test time, so we've only done simple scaling [0, 1] and mean subtraction.
++ Export inference graph not working using model checkpoint and InceptionV3 architecture (works for MobileNet)

 ### Solutions Tried w/o Success
 Here's a few solutions we've tried out without much success